A Weaver on the Horizon: Deviations from historic accounts

 In Chinese history, Emperor Lizong and Emperor Duzong of the Song dynasty were actually uncle and nephew.
 In A Weaver on the Horizon, they are changed to brothers to explain Zhao Jiayi's existence.
 In reality, Zhao Jiayi never existed and is a fictional character solely created for A Weaver on the Horizon.
-The screenwriters were unwilling to write Zhao as the daughter of Duzong due to his well-known corrupted reputations that contributed of fall of the Song dynasty.
+The screenwriters were unwilling to write Jiayi as the daughter of Duzong due to his well-known corrupted reputations that contributed of fall of the Song dynasty.

 Almost all of the characters in the series are fictional except Huang Daopo, Emperor Duzong, Mongol general Bayan, and Yelü Chucai.
 Most of the plot does not match actual historic accounts.
 There are references to the death of Emperor Duzong, the succession and abdication of Emperor Gongzong, Battle of Xiangyang, Battle of Yamen and the deaths of the Song's last two emperors; Emperor Duanzong and Emperor Huaizong.